“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 “You mean Malizur Lize Daran Fotbusen?”
 Lord Varath queried from a few paces away.

 “!!”
 Life and Death of Malizur Lize Daran Fotbusen.
-He quickly remembered the book he read more than a year ago on his first visit to the Ravon Manor.
+He quickly remembered the book that he read more than a year ago on his first visit to the Ravon Manor.
 No wonder the name sounded so familiar.

 The reasons why and how the book was sealed became slightly more discernable.